0xKitsune/bid_ask_service/README.md

 The Bid Ask Service is configurable via command-line arguments.
 Here's a rundown of each option:

 - `--exchanges, -e`: Specifies the list of exchanges the service should connect to.
 They should be separated by commas.
-For example, if you wanted to connect t Binance and Bitstamp, you would specify `--exchanges binance,bitstamp`.
+For example, if you wanted to connect to Binance and Bitstamp, you would specify `--exchanges binance,bitstamp`.
+If this argument is left blank, all exchanges will be used.
+Note that to use Binance, you will need to be in an authorized geographic location or use a VPN.

-- `--summary_buffer`: Sets the buffer size for the tokio broadcast channel used to stream the aggregated order book to the gRPC server.
-The default size is 300.

 - `--pair, -p`: Specifies the trading pair to listen to updates.
 Trading pairs should be separated by commas.
 For example, if you wanted to listen to updates for the ETH/BTC pairing, you would specify `--pair eth,btc`.